mezis/mezis.github.com/_posts/2012-08-12-haml-vs-erb.md

 In my opinion: if quality and low technical debt are important to you (i.e. if you're working on your company's product and not on consultancy work), and you can accept a slight learning curve, Haml is the way to go.

-If your team is inexperienced (or outsourced, or has a high turnover or you can't get them to follow conventions (e.g. use spaces instead of tabs), keep using ERb.
+If your team is inexperienced (or outsourced, or has a high turnover or you can't get them to follow conventions, keep using ERb.

 Agree?
 Disagree?
 This is a hot topic, bordering on flame bait... so feel free to comment!